ChristinaDNguyen/MappingFieldParchmentDA/README.md

-# Mapping the field of parchment damage assessment : a scoping literature review
+# Mapping scientific parchment damage assessment: methodologies, tools, and conservation implications
+# Authors: Christina Nguyen, Stephanie Lahey, Alexandra Gillespie, Seamus Ross, and Laurent Bozec.
+# Maintainer of this repository: @ChristinaDNguyen

 ## Overview
-This repo contains the files for the computational parts of the literature review, 'Mapping the field of parchment damage assessment.'
+This repo contains the files for the computational section of the paper, 'Mapping scientific parchment damage assessment: methodologies, tools, and conservation implications.'
-This ensures transparency on the generation and analysis of the data on the field's techniques, who is doing the research, the year(s) the research is done, etc. The DOI for the literature review is [to be inserted].
+The DOI for the literature review is [to be inserted].

 ## File Structure
 The repo is structured as:

-- `data/raw_data` contains the bibliography of all the papers included in this literature review and mapping of the field.
-- `data/analysis_data`  contains the literature review matrix/evidence table, with each column detailing bibliographic data or a method used in parchment damage assessment.
-Each row details a paper included in the literature review and mapping of the field.
-- `paper` contains the files used to generate the paper and/or images that go into the paper.
-The paper is [either a Word or Quarto doc].
+- Files beginning with `Analysis_` contains the scripts used to run each of the four research questions addressed with statistical methods in the paper.
+- Files beginning with `1_`, `2_`, `3`, and `4` contains the raw data used for each of the four analyses.
+- Other files in the repo are the outputs of the analysis.